retrogamecorps/s30-add-on-pack/README.md

 ## Instructions

 1. Insert your S30 microSD card into your computer.
 2. UPDATE WALLPAPERS:  On your SD card, remove the skins/Default folder, and remove the 'wallpapers' folder.
 Place the new 'wallpapers' folder from this pack into the skins/Default folder.
-If you'd like, you'll find subfolders with other themes (Futura, ckau, etc.), and you can use those instead -- just move the images into the skins/Default folder.
+If you'd like, you'll find subfolders with other themes (Futura, ckau, epicnoir, etc.), and you can use those instead -- just move the images into the skins/Default folder.
 Some of these alternate themes have their own font; if you find a font.ttf file in the subfolder, move it to the skins/Default folder and replace the font.ttf file that's already in there.
+If they do not contain the "poweroff.png" image in their skins collection, continue to use the default image.
 3. UPDATE LAUNCH FILES:  On your SD card, go to the 'sections' folder, and remove the 'emulators' folder.
 Place the new 'emulators' folder from this pack in the 'sections' folder.
-4. CREATE A SAVES FOLDER.
-Go to the main (root) directory of your SD card, and create a folder named "saves" (lowercase).
+4. MOVE 'SAVES' FOLDER.
+Move the 'saves' folder in this package to the main (root) directory of your SD card.
+5. MOVE 'SOFTSHUTDOWN' FOLDER.
+Move the 'softshutdown' folder in this package to the 'emus' directory of your SD card.
 5. UPDATE EMULATORS.
 On your SD card, go to the 'emus' folder, and remove the 'retro' folder.
 You can store it on your computer for safe-keeping if you'd like.
 Place the new 'retro' folder from this pack into the emus folder.
 Then, unzip the file named "unzip_and_add_to_retro_folder.zip", and add its contents to the new retro folder on your SD card.
 6. VERIFY ROMS FOLDERS: On your SD card, go to the 'roms' folder and change the folder names so they are as follows (minus the information in the parenthesis).
 Also, delete the folder named "npg", this is an unecessary folder.
 You will need to create new folders for some systems, and rename some others: